mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 ## Values, Types, and Operators

 > Below the surface of the machine, the program moves.
 Without effort, it expands and contracts.
 In great harmony, electrons scatter and regroup.
 The forms on the monitor are but ripples on the water.
-The essence stays invisibly below.
-Master Yuan-Ma, The Book of Programming
+The essence stays invisibly below. — **Master Yuan-Ma**, *The Book of Programming*

 Inside the computer’s world, there is only data.
 You can read data, modify data, create new data—but anything that isn’t data simply does not exist.
 All this data is stored as long sequences of bits and is thus fundamentally alike.